What Can Go in a Rental Dumpster Bin?

 5. What’s Not Allowed

 Hazardous waste materials cannot be placed inside your dumpster.
 These items pose risks to the environment and need to be correctly disposed of.
-Check your municipality’s rules and regulations for how to properly dispose of hazardous waste, including batteries, asbestos, flammable liquids, pesticides, fluorescent tubes, and harmful chemicals.
+Check your municipality’s rules and regulations for how to properly dispose of hazardous waste, including batteries, tires, propane tanks, asbestos, flammable liquids, pesticides, fluorescent tubes, and harmful chemicals.

 Rent a Budget-Friendly Bin Today

 Understanding what can go in our bins is essential when determining which bin you should rent.
 If you want to confirm which items go in your dumpster, contact us today, and we will help you out.

 Let’s get the right bin for your project.
 Take 2 minutes and complete our no-obligation intake form.
 A specialist will contact you to ensure you get the right bin for the job.